 A significant challenge for the team was to increase the teaching and communal spaces without having a negative impact on the surrounding Bloomsbury Conservation Area, which included several listed buildings.
 A key part of our role was to collaborate closely with the local planning authority, design and conservation offices to ensure the work was carried out sensitively.
 The eventual design saw space increased on each floor and two storeys added to the top levels of the building, resulting in 120% more usable floor space within the existing site footprint.

-The complete refurbishment provides a fitting new home for the world renowned Bartlett School of ArchitectureAndy Keelin, Partner, Buro Happold
+The complete refurbishment provides a fitting new home for the world renowned Bartlett School of ArchitectureAndy Keelin, Partner at Buro Happold

 Buro Happold’s work on 22 Gordon Street has contributed to the transformation of an important academic centre.
 Providing a reinvented home for the Bartlett School of Architecture, the new building reflects the quality of the academic work taking place within its walls.